György Kéri

 György Kéri ([ˈɟørɟ ˈkeːri]; January 11, 1950 – July 20, 2016) was a Hungarian biochemist, professor and Doctor of Biological Sciences (D.Sc.).
-His major field of research was signal transduction therapy and he participated in the development of novel drug discovery technologies and drug candidates that entered the clinical development process.
+His major field of research was signal transduction therapy, and he participated in the development of novel drug discovery technologies and drug candidates that entered the clinical development process.

-Biography
+Education

 He studied chemistry at the Eötvös Loránd University (Budapest), where he graduated in 1973 and received a PhD in biochemistry in 1976.
 He worked as a postdoctoral research fellow at the University of California, San Francisco in 1978-1979.

+Career

-As a visiting scientist he returned to the United States 19 times for various time periods on the basis of a National Science Foundation grant and joint research programs with University of California, San Francisco and Sugen.
-From the Hungarian Academy of Sciences he received Candidatus of Biological Sciences (C.Sc.) in 1982 and Doctor of Biological Sciences (D.Sc.) in 1994.
-In 1997 he became Dr. Med.
+As a visiting scientist, he returned to the United States 19 times for various time periods on the basis of a National Science Foundation grant and joint research programs with University of California, San Francisco and Sugen.
+From the Hungarian Academy of Sciences, he received Candidatus of Biological Sciences (C.Sc.) in 1982 and Doctor of Biological Sciences (D.Sc.) in 1994.
+In 1997, he became Dr. Med.
 Habil. of the Semmelweis University.

-He was married to Mária Kenéz, has two children (Csaba 1976 and Júlia 1980) and a granddaughter Luca (2008).
+He was married to Mária Kenéz, and has two children (Csaba 1976 and Júlia 1980) and a granddaughter Luca (2008).